HugoBlox/hugo-blox-builder/templates/documentation/README.md

 ## We ask you, humbly, to support this open source movement

-Today we ask you to defend the open source independence of the Hugo Blox Builder and themes 🐧
+Today we ask you to defend the open source independence of the HugoBlox Kit and themes 🐧

 We're an open source movement that depends on your support to stay online and thriving, but 99.9% of our creators don't give; they simply look the other way.